novoalab/nanoRMS/README.md

 This version is deprecated.
 If you still wish to use it, you can find the details and code [here](https://github.com/novoalab/nanoRMS/blob/master/README_nanoRMS_nanopolish.md)

-## RNA modification estimation stoichiometry using Tombo resquiggling
+## RNA modification stoichiometry estimation using Tombo resquiggling

-TO BE COMPLETED
+TO BE COMPLETED BY LESZEK

 ## Visualization of per-read current intensities at individual sites